-- There are currently 0 exclusions in place; there are 2 doctors are currently subject to restrictions on practice. - There is currently 1 formal MHPS case Personal mormation actively undergoing investigation. - There is 1 formal MHPS case which had been on hold.
+- There are currently 0 exclusions in place; there are 2 doctors are currently subject to restrictions on practice. - There is currently 1 formal MHPS case readable by undergoing investigation. - There is 1 formal MHPS case which had been on hold.
 The Trust is now proceeding to a disciplinary hearing having obtained clearance from PSNI and fraud investigations.
 Awaiting engagement from the doctor, who is out of the country until - There are 2 formal MHPS cases which have concluded but continue to work through NHS Resolution action plans to facilitate return to full practice. (detailed below) - This consultant is reintegrating back into full remit of their role on a different site.
-A new action plan addressing behavioural aspects is currently being considered (designed by NHS Resolution) to help reintegrate back into their role. - Personal information plan (approved by NHS Resolution) to reintegrate them back into full remit of role by the USI
+A new action plan addressing behavioural aspects is currently being considered (designed by NHS Resolution) to help reintegrate back into their role. - This consultant is participating in a 9 month action plan (approved by NHS Resolution) to reintegrate them back into full remit of role by the USI